anaverageone/AdvancedNLP_TakeHomeExam/README.md

 ### Files

 Current zip file holds following files for challenge dataset creation, classification experiment (2 pretrained models), and system validation (Failure rate).
-Each file creates the challenge dataset, load the pretrained models to run classification and saves results.
-The gold lables from challenge data creation and system predictions from system classification are used for validating (testing) the systems.
+The gold lables and sample sentences from challenge data creation and system results from samples are saved in the folder called data and are then used for validation.

 * Act_Pass_test.ipynb: a jupiter notebook that test the capability of dealing with active and passive variation.
 * Cleft_test .ipynb: a jupiter notebook that test the capability of dealing with it-cleft construction.